How to Register for a Seller’s Permit in Florida

 Even if the business had no sales during the reporting period, a filing is still required indicating no sales.

 In addition to registering for a sales tax permit, there may be other business licenses needed before starting a business in Florida.
-Learn what business licenses are needed in Florida.

 More details on collecting sales taxes are available from the Florida Department of Revenue.